-Just to make sure that the ad blends well within the media format, you might want to ask a few questions to yourself like should it be positioned as a part of in-feed content ads, should it be placed in the content recommendation widget or should it be in a dedicated ad slot?
+Just to make sure that the ad blends well within the media format, you might want to ask a few questions to yourself like should it be positioned as a part of in-feed content ads or should it be placed in the content recommendation widget and should it be in a dedicated ad slot?

 3. Ad Behavior

-Don’t forget to analyze the ad behavior as well.
-When people click on the ads, some ads might take them on a different page of the website, while some will take them to a third-party site altogether.
+Don’t forget to analyze the ad behaviour as well.
+When people click on the ads, some ads might take them to a different page of the website, while some will take them to a third-party site altogether.

 Take a moment to evaluate how much the ad mentions its nature or if the publisher disclosed the fact if that’s an actual ad.